-17
+Figure 17 - The permeability pattern for the initial guess for the fracture permeability

-The observed (or reference) and predicted values for the pressure variations are shown in Fig. 16.
+The observed (or reference) and predicted values for the pressure variations are shown in Fig. 18.
 It can be seen that the trend exhibited by the observed and the predicted pressure values are somewhat similar.
-However, the bottomhole pressure data from Fig. 16 is then Fourier transformed and the frequency-domain misfit is computed.
+However, the bottomhole pressure data from Fig. 18 is then Fourier transformed and the frequency-domain misfit is computed.